-Your job interview is almost over and the hiring manager has given you a lot of valuable information about the position.
+Your job interview is almost over and the hiring manager has given you valuable information about the position.
 As the conversation is coming to a close, they ask, "Do you have any questions for me?"

 Why it's important to ask questions

 Your interview gives the hiring manager insight into your professional experience, qualifications and accomplishments, but it's also a great time for you to learn more about the company and job.
-Focus on asking questions about topics that weren't covered, or topics you would like to discuss in greater detail.
+Focus on asking questions about topics that weren't covered or that you would like to discuss in greater detail.

 Asking thoughtful questions in your interview reaffirms your interest in the job.
 It also shows the hiring manager that you've thought seriously about what it would mean to be employed in this role at this company.
-With the right questions, you'll be able to illustrate your knowledge of the company and industry, along with your drive to excel in the new position.
+With the right questions, you'll be able to illustrate your knowledge of the company and industry and your drive to excel in the new position.

-Getting to the interview stage is already a sign that you're a top candidate.
+Getting to the interview stage signifies that you're a top candidate.
 With thoughtful questions, you can continue to stand out from other contenders and demonstrate that you're a great fit for the role.

 The preparation process

 Because the hiring manager will cover a lot of information in the interview—and may unknowingly answer the questions you plan to ask—consider preparing up to 10 questions.
-You may want to write your questions down in a notebook or portfolio that you bring to the interview.
-Refer to this list when the interviewer asks, "Do you have any questions?" and select two or three questions that weren’t covered earlier in the interview.
-Choose questions that demonstrate you were engaged and listening, and ones that can help you learn more about the job.
+You may want to write your questions down in a notebook or portfolio you bring to the interview.
+Refer to this list when the interviewer asks, "Do you have any questions?" and select two or three questions not covered earlier in the interview.
+Choose questions that demonstrate you were engaged and listening and ones that can help you learn more about the job.

 Researching the company is an easy way to understand the company's history, mission and values.
 A great place to start is by browsing the company's website.
 You can also search the internet for recent news articles.
 Use the information you find to help shape your questions.
 Your initiative will be well-received because it proves you took the time to learn about the company and industry.

 Think of the interview as a conversation between yourself and the hiring manager.
-Practicing your questions in advance can make you more comfortable and give you a confidence boost the day of the interview.
-Spend time in a quiet place rehearsing your questions out loud, in front of a mirror or with a friend or family member.
+Practicing your questions in advance can make you more comfortable and boost your confidence on the day of the interview.
+Spend time rehearsing your questions out loud, in front of a mirror or with a friend or family member.

 Types of questions to ask